alicevillar/tic-tac-toe-game/README.md

 # TicTacToe Game

-This is small project for TicTacToe game implementation in python using Tkinter.
+This is a small project for TicTacToe game implementation in Python using Tkinter.

 ## Gameplay

 Tic-tac-toe is a game for two players, cross 'X' and naught 'O', who take turns marking the spaces in a 3×3 grid.
-Each player occupies a cell in turns and the goal is placing three marks in a horizontal, vertical, or diagonal pattern.
+Each player occupies a cell in turn.
+The goal is to place all three marks in a horizontal, vertical, or diagonal row.

 ## Approach

 The code is divided in two parts.
-Part one contains all the functions and Part 2 the initializations:
+Part one contains all the functions and Part 2 the initialization:

 #### Part 1: Functions